CatherineP37/project_4/README.md

 Epic - booking an appointment online

 - As a patient I want to book an appointment easily online.
-- As a patient I want the option to see the same doctor as last time.

 Epic - managing my appointments